Family discount prices on Sydney’s famous BridgeClimb!

-And his big brother GiantTeen16 and I have just climbed the Bridge together.
-We did this just a couple of weeks after his 16th birthday and it felt significant, it really did.
+My No.1 Son and I climbed the Bridge together to celebrate his 16th birthday and it felt significant, it really did.

 On that glorious warm and bright blue sky Sunday, we were a real team.
-We shared something really special.
+We shared something special.
 The views, the passion for Sydney, the meeting of strangers and learning new information about the Bridge.
 As equals.
-It felt great.
+It felt great, and a true rite of passage.

 1. Why the hell haven’t we done this before!!!????